dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 app_1      |       ✓ should handle already exists (26 ms)
 ```

-Since we have an `if/else` conditional statements where the `if` condition will handle the "already exists" error which we have just validated in the previous test case, we will also need to validate the `else` condition to achieve complete test coverage for this feature.
+Since we have an `if/else` conditional statement where the `if` condition will handle the "already exists" error which we have just validated in the previous test case, we will also need to validate the `else` condition to achieve complete test coverage for this feature.
 To do that, we can mock the `linksRepository.save()` function with the help of `jest.spyOn()` and throw an error using `.mockRejectedValue()` and pass an empty object `{}` so that `err.code` will be `undefined` - this will be handled by the `else` condition.
 Do note that if we mock a function, it will affect other test cases unless we restore it back to its original state using `.mockRestore()`.
 To write that in code, update the file `src/links/links.spec.ts` with the following below:

 ```ts
 ...